 Are college sports more your thing?
 NCAA Football streaming is complicated, so read up on your options for watching NCAA college football without cable.

 Don’t miss the boys of summer in action when you subscribe to one of these Major League Baseball streaming options.

-Get courtside seats after you’ve cut the cord with basketball streaming services.
+Get courtside seats after you’ve cut the cord by using these basketball streaming services.

 NBA League Pass.
 The NBA League Pass is the official streaming service for the National Basketball Association.
 Get live games streamed to any connected device.
 There are several options available.

-Who needs peanuts and Cracker Jacks when you can watch professional athletes slam into a glass wall at high speeds?
+Who needs peanuts and Cracker Jack when you can watch professional athletes slam into a glass wall at high speeds?
 And, yes, you can stream NHL games without cable.

 MLS Live.
 If you want to watch MLS Live, you’ll need ESPN+.
 The Major League Soccer’s out-of-market streaming package is available on the app, which also includes access to other live sports and ESPN+ originals.
-It goes for $5.99/month or $49.99 annually.
-Currently, you can also choose to buy a bundle that includes ESPN+, Hulu and Disney+ for $12.99/month.
+It is a standalone add-on for $4.99 per month for out-of-market games.